Tag Archive for: indesign

 Creative Cloud Mix Tape

 Kick off CreativePro Week with a high-energy, music-themed morning keynote.
-Chris riffs on the idea of creative cross-training by mixing InDesign, Photoshop, Illustrator, After Effects (and more!) in ways you wouldn’t expect.
+Chris riffs on the idea of creative cross-training by mixing InDesign, Photoshop, Illustrator, After Effects, Canva (and more!) in ways you wouldn’t expect.
 Think fast-paced demos, playful surprises, and a healthy dose of rock-and-roll attitude.

 Each segment spins a new challenge and a new app, intentionally breaking “rules” about what each tool is supposed to be used for.
 The result is part performance, and part creative jam session, reminding you that experimentation is often where the most interesting ideas start.